-In the below code example a cube measuring 4 mm x 5 mm x 3 mm has a cylindrical void with a 1.5 mm radius removed from it via the "difference" boolean operation.
+In the below code example a cube measuring 4mm x 5mm x 3mm has a cylindrical void with a 1.5mm radius removed from it via the "difference" boolean operation.

 The ultimate goal of this project is to create a free and open design that is a platform others can expand on to fulfill their production needs.
-The goal is not to create a product and take on all of the expectations and economic considerations that endeavor requires.
+The goal is not to create a "product" and take on all of the consumerist expectations and financial considerations that endeavor requires.
 The licensing of the project allows for the possibility of motivated individuals or organizations to produce and sell the contact printer without any restrictions.
 That same license also gives people the ability to create their own modification and release their own design as they see fit.